 Calculation of Content-MD5

-The following examples use a string "123456789" to show how to calculate the Content-MD5 value of the request content:
+In the following examples, the string "123456789" is used to show how to calculate the Content-MD5 value of the request content.

 - Correct calculation